healthonrails/annolid/README.md

 ## annolid config file
 The first time you run annolid, it will create a config file in the user's home directory ~/.labelmerc (C:\Users\<username>\.labelmerc on Windows).
- You can edit this file, and the changes will take effect the next time you launch labelme.
+ You can edit this file, and the changes will take effect the next time you launch annolid.
  To set the auto_save option to true, open the labelmerc file in a text editor and add the line auto_save: true.
  Save the changes, and labelme will automatically save your annotations when you make them.
 If you prefer to use a config file from a different location,